Jsostmann/Lab-9/README.md

 The output file of your maze builder should have the row and column dimensions on the first line represented as integers.
 The next rows and columns should then match the dimensions of the maze where zeros represent walls and ones represent paths.
 The entrance should be marked by an 'S' and the exit by an 'E'.
 The entry and exit should be the only non-wall tiles on the maze edges.

+Save your output file to the file chosen by the user with a [JavaFX FileChooser](http://tutorials.jenkov.com/javafx/filechooser.html).

 ### Input

 You should prompt the user for the number of rows and columns in the maze using a [JavaFX Dialog](http://code.makery.ch/blog/javafx-dialogs-official/).